-A prohibited transaction is any improper use of your retirement account by you, your beneficiary, or any other disqualified person.
+IRS Publication 590 defines a prohibited transaction as any improper use of your IRA by you, your beneficiary, or any disqualified person.

 Example: Renting a property owned by your IRA to your child.

 Example: Using IRA funds to invest in your spouse’s bakery.

 Example: Personally painting the walls of a condo your IRA owns or hiring your son-in-law to do so.

 Example: Deposit your IRA-owned rental property income to your personal bank account.

 Disclaimer: This chart should not be considered financial advice.
 Before you make any transaction, be sure to consult with a legal or financial professional

 Transacting with a disqualified person can cost your IRA its tax-advantaged status and incur penalties.

 The IRS defines collectibles such as